amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017-01-12-mindset-shifts-massive-growth.md

 ### Drawing is a mental game.

 One of the reasons I love drawing so much is that it concretely shows me my state of mind in the given moment; it's an instant feedback loop on my mood.
 When I feel good, am confident, interested in what I am drawing and in the flow, making good drawings is effortless.
 The second a negative thought slips in, a fear, a doubt, my hand will slip.
-What used to be a woman's gorgeous face now has a Hitler stash.
+What used to be a woman's gorgeous face now has a Hitler-stache.
 Whoops, how did that get there?
 Usually I can redirect my thoughts and get back into the flow.
 If not, the act of creating feels less like fun, and more like a sacrifice, and the entire thing derails.

 Here's a list of mindset shifts I've applied that have virtually eliminated that kind of negative downward spiral and have kept me in consistent and longer flow states:
 <ul>